blaenk/blaenk.github.io/provider/notes/gdb.markdown

 (gdb) cond 3
 ```

 Pretty much any valid C conditional statement can be used, where true is non-zero and false is zero.
-This includes equality, logical, and inequality operators, bitwise and shift operators, arithmetic operators, and functions --- either from the program itself or from libraries, provided they're linked into the program.
+This includes equality, logical, and inequality operators, bitwise and shift operators, arithmetic operators, and functions that are linked into the program.

 ``` gdb
 (gdb) break 180 if string == NULL && i < 0